 $ 750.00 Edition Item# 12543w

 Artists' periodical.
 Black and white.
 Wrappers.
 Tabloid format.
 Unbound.
 Folded.
 Poetry, prose, photographs, collages and drawings.
 Edited by Peter Cherches and Dennis DeForge.
 Artists / contributors: V. Acconci, T. Ahern, G. Apollinaire, R. Padgett, Ascher, Straus, C. Bernstein, R. Silliman, J.M.
 Bennett, C.M.
 Bennett, B. Buczak, G. Hendricks, A. Knowles, B. Cleveland, E.F.
 Higgins III, G. Deem, R. Vance, T. Duch, R. Kostelanetz, D. Messerli, F. Mason, O.L.
 Nations, J. Salzmann, P. Payack, D. Pell, B. Porter, J. Sherry, J. Yau, B. Swann, J. Wesley, K. Tisa, K. Elmslie, M. Warshawski, B. Gilson, N. Wiener, J. Sherry, The Wooster Group, J. Wright and A. Hollo.
-Very good condition.
+Very good minus condition.
+Chipping along top edge of front cover.
+Rubbing and sunning to wrappers.
 Unfolded: 17 x 11.5".
 48 pages.
 Literature and Poetry.

 $ 20.00 Book Item# 806w